sassoftware/viya4-deployment/docs/user/SingleStore.md

 ## Customizing SingleStore Deployment Overlays

-Choose the appropriate section below based on the cadence version of the SAS Viya platform and SingleStore that you are deploying.

-### SAS SpeedyStore orders at stable:2023.10 and later

 Refer to the viya4-deployment [Getting Started](https://github.com/sassoftware/viya4-deployment#getting-started) and [SAS Viya Platform Customizations](https://github.com/sassoftware/viya4-deployment#sas-viya-platform-customizations) documentation if you need information about how to make changes to your deployment by adding custom overlays into subdirectories under the `site-config` directory.

 After running viya4-deployment with the setting `DEPLOY=false` in your ansible-vars.yaml file, locate the `sas-bases` directory, which is a peer to the `site-config` directory underneath your SAS Viya platform deployment's <base_dir>.